kidlat2024/kidlatnews/content/news/2024/Olympian Carlos Yulo Makes Peace With Mom, Gifts Her Lifetime Supply of Cotton Buds.md

 But it did not take long for the soft-spoken Olympian, known to his friends and acquaintances for his generosity and kindness, for a change of heart regarding his parent.

 "Despite our misunderstandings, my mom is a very important person in my life," said Yulo during an interview with Kidlat News.
-"So I am giving her my lifetime supply of cotton buds as a sign of my earnestness to patch things up."
+"That is why I am giving her my lifetime supply of cotton buds as a sign of my earnestness to patch things up."

 "Of all the awards that I have received," added the Olympian, "the Mercury Drug premium cotton buds made from natural fibers is one I highly appreciate because they are super effective in cleaning my ears after I shower after each gymnastics practice.
 I hope my mom will appreciate them as much as I do."